Oluwadamilola-Ajumobi/Traffic-Violation-Dashboard-Analysis/README.md

 # Understanding the Problem

-The goal here is to do an analysis of the traffic violation dataset to see if the tactics used to curb violations has been effective over the years.
+The goal here is to do an analysis of the traffic violation dataset to see if the tactics used to curb violations has been effective over the years (2005 - 2011).
 Some of the key important questions I'll be looking into with this analysis include;
 - Has the Traffic violation increased or decreased over the years?
 - How long does it take for a violator to get flagged down?
 - Violation by gender